Course Title: Building Sustainability Assessment

 Upon successful completion of this course, you will be able to:

-- Utilise expert knowledge to assess and communicate key elements of the sustainability of buildings, including metrics that address social, environmental and economic dimensions
+- Utilise relevant knowledge to assess and communicate key elements of the sustainability of buildings, including metrics that address social, environmental and economic dimensions

 - Research and analyse building sustainability assessment methods and apply these to evaluate building performance